thaliproject/abandoned-ThaliMobile-iOS/API.md

 *Description:*

-Called whenever a peer changes.
+Called whenever the availability of a peer changes.

 *Params:*

 `peers`
-`array` - A JSON array containing a `peer` object for each peer that changed
+`array` - A JSON array containing a `peer` object for each peer.

 Each `peer` object contains the following properties: